We dispatch our trees every Tuesday, for delivery to most states of Australia.

 2. Remove rootstock from your tree

 It is also important to check your tree for any rootstock growth.
-This is growth coming from the main trunk, not a part of the graft, or can be growing from the soil.
+This is growth coming from the main trunk, not a part of the graft, or can be growing straight up from the soil beside the main trunk (like a watershoot).
+Remove any rootstock as it takes the energy from the actual grafted fruit varieties on your tree.

-In citrus it is quite easy to identify as the leaves have three tips similar to a Club in cards.
+In Citrus it is quite easy to identify as the leaves are small and trifoliate (have three tips similar to a club in cards) and the branches are very thorny.

-The stone and apple rootstock can be tricky, if your tree is still marked with white paint where the grafts are growing from the trunk, anything else along the trunk is likely to be rootstock.
+The Stonefruit and Apple rootstock can be tricky to spot as they look so similar to the grafted varieties.
+If your tree is still marked with white paint where the grafts are growing from the trunk, anything else along the trunk is likely to be rootstock.

 Some of our trees may also have hidden gems: Grafts that didn’t wake up before they left our nursery.
 These may have started when they arrived at their new home.